bdejesus/xiv-bars/README.md

 ### Report Bugs

-Submit bug reports in the [Issues](https://github.com/bdejesus/xiv-bars/issues) section.
+Submit bug reports in the [Issues section](https://github.com/bdejesus/xiv-bars/issues).
 Please make sure that the issue you're submitting doesn't already exist.
 Include step-by-step instructions on how to reproduce, as well as the operating system (OSX, Windows, etc.) and browser (Chrome, Firefox, etc.) you're using when encountering the issue.

 [View Open Bug Reports](https://github.com/bdejesus/xiv-bars/issues?q=is%3Aopen+is%3Aissue+label%3Abug)

 ### Request Features

-Submit feature requests in the [Issues](https://github.com/bdejesus/xiv-bars/issues) section.
+Submit feature requests from the [Issues section](https://github.com/bdejesus/xiv-bars/issues).
 Please make sure that the issue you're submitting doesn't already exist.
 Include a detailed description of the feature being requested and how it should work.

 [View Open Feature Requests](https://github.com/bdejesus/xiv-bars/issues?q=is%3Aopen+is%3Aissue+label%3A%22feature+request%22)

 ### Contribute Code

-Take a look at [open issues](https://github.com/bdejesus/xiv-bars/issues) and create a pull request that addresses it.
+If you're interested in contributing some code, take a look at [open issues](https://github.com/bdejesus/xiv-bars/issues) and create a pull request that addresses it.
 I'll review when I get the chance, but please be patient.

 [View Open Issues](https://github.com/bdejesus/xiv-bars/issues)